-When I first received coach training back in 2005, a lot of energy was spent explaining the difference between coaching, mentoring and consulting, and why you would never want to mix them.
-After all, we were learning to be coaches, and coaches focused on transformation of the individual.
-So therefore, all of the solutions for our clients came from within them.
+When I first received coach training back in 2005, a lot of energy was spent explaining the difference between coaching, mentoring, and consulting, and why you would never want to mix them.
+After all, we were learning to be coaches, and coaches focused on the transformation of the individual.
+So, therefore, all of the solutions for our clients came from within them.
 I referred to this as the ‘purist’ coach teaching.
 If you were a purist, then you believed that you should never offer anything other than coaching, and that consulting and mentoring were taboo in our industry.

 The distinctions were clear:

 Coaching is partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential;